illinois-ceesd/summer-reu-2021/1-discrete.md

 **Putting It All Together**.
 We said MIRGE-Com used a _nodal discrete Galerkin finite element method_:

 - **Nodal**.
 We use a nodal basis, such as Lagrange polynomials, on each element.
+(This means that the polynomials used to span the element have zero-points within; this is okay for low-order elements but can cause trouble—oscillations—for higher-order ones.)

     If we load a solved example problem, we can see the nodal elements: